Current Corrections and Prison Museums

 Eastern State Penitentiary staff curates an ongoing collection of news articles related to contemporary corrections.

 - Prison Maps

 This website contains aerial views of prisons in the U.S.

 People are fascinated by prisons.
-There are over 100 prison museums worldwide; and in the tourist-rich cities of San Francisco, London and Dublin, historic prisons are the single largest attractions.
+There are more than 100 prison museums worldwide; and in the tourist-rich cities of San Francisco, London and Dublin, historic prisons are the single largest attractions.
 Below you will find the most comprehensive list of prison museums and related institutions on the Internet.
-If you know of a prison museum not included on this list, please email us at email@example.com.
+If you know of a prison museum not included on this list, please email us at [email protected].

 Fort Jesus Museum

 Fort Jesus was built by the Portuguese in 1593 to protect their trade route to India and their interests in East Africa.
 Throughout its tumultuous history, the Fort changed hands no less than nine times between the Portuguese and Omani Arabs.
 When Kenya was made a British Colony, the British government used the Fort as a prison; this was the case until 1958, when the government declared Fort Jesus an historical monument under the National Parks, and later under the NMK.
 Excavation work was carried out between 1958 and 1962, when the Fort opened its doors to the public as a museum.
 Today Fort Jesus is a popular destination for foreign and local tourists, researchers, and students.

 For nearly 400 years, Robben Island, 12 kilometers from Cape Town, was a place of banishment, exile, isolation and imprisonment.
 It was here that rulers sent those they regarded as political troublemakers, social outcasts and the unwanted of society.